mtolly/onyx/haskell/README.md

     As a special case, if you provide a single OGG file and convert to MOGG, it will not be reencoded, but will go straight into the MOGG.

+    FSB3 files are used in Guitar Hero III and Rock Revolution, while FSB4 files are used in Guitar Hero World Tour and later games.
+Note that Guitar Hero FSB files also need to be encrypted in game-specific ways.
+FSB3 files have multiple stereo streams which are stored as separate files, while FSB4 merges all channels together into one multitrack stream.

   * Lipsync file generation